• Skip to primary navigation

 What to make with pizzelle cookies

-When they are removed from the iron plate, and still warm, they are extremely malleable.
-You literally have a few seconds to obtain any desired shape that you can then use to create wonderful pizzelle desserts.
+When they are removed from the iron plate and still warm, they are extremely malleable.
+You have a few seconds to obtain any desired shape, which you can use to create wonderful pizzelle desserts.
 Transform the shape from flat to curvy.

 Here are a few dessert ideas: